alexhwilliams/blog.teddyhyde.com/_posts/2013-04-03-teddy-hyde-the-no-compromise-extensible-one-handed-jekyll-blog-editor-for-android.md

 I wanted to make a first class editor for my phone.
 Many have accused the iPad of being only a consumption device.
 I think I agree.
 But, I think we can make cool creation tools for handheld devices.

+Nowadays I actually prefer editing on my phone with Teddy Hyde.
+I can blog using speech recognition, quick swipe to preview.
+And, publishing is as simple as clicking "save" rather than typing multiple git commands add/commit/push things up.

 ## One handed?

 When my son was born four months ago, I felt very challenged blogging, to say nothing about programming.
 Little babies like to be held constantly, and Emacs keybindings require two hands to operate.
 I wanted to make something that would allow me to blog one handed.
 Let's leverage the latent power in our mobile devices to make a better writing tool than you can get out of a stodgy old laptop.
 My long term goal is that I can do more than just blog with this tool.
 I have ideas about using it for many one page web apps.